ethanclawsie/ethanclawsie/README.md

 # About Me

 I'm a sophomore Computer Science major currently studying at Santa Clara University.
 I'm interested in compilers and performance optimization.
+I am currently working on developing a compiler for a toy language and focusing on deepening my knowledge of lower-level programming.

 Reach me at ethanclawsie@gmail.com